kris-classes/crypto/README.md

 https://www.w3schools.com/python/default.asp Python Tutorial  (not just about Python but many other langranges as well)

 https://docs.python.org/3/tutorial/index.html#tutorial-index Found this as a good overview of Python and useful reference when coding. - Kirill

+https://www.linkedin.com/learning/learning-cryptography-and-network-security - doing this at the moment to support my cryptography studies.
+Very good.
+David D :)